한국어

 Oct 7 2024

-In 1963, the South Korean government posthumously awarded him the Order of Merit for National Foundation (Presidential Medal) in recognition of his contributions.
-A statue in his honor stands in Samil Park, Cheongju, South Korea.
+In 1963, he was posthumously awarded the Order of Merit for National Foundation (Presidential Medal).
+His statue stands today in Samil Park, Cheongju, honoring his legacy.

 Celebrating the Honorable Elder Geumam’s Longevity Banquet